ncatlab/nlab-content/pages/7/4/6/5/15647/content.md

 See at _[eta invariant -- Relation to zeta function](eta+invariant#RelationToTheZetaFunction)_ for more on this.

-### Relation to parition functions and number-theoretic zeta/theta functions
+### Relation to partition functions and number-theoretic zeta/theta functions
  {#AnalogyWithNumberTheoreticZetaFunctions}

 By basic [[integration]] identities we have that